ros-navigation/navigation2/nav2_route/README.md

 - [ ] 3 Extra critics and operation plugins
 - [ ] 4 Dynamic parameter handling (remember mutex not change during active request)
 - [ ] 4 edges have non-straight paths.
 Path as edge metadata.
 Concat when creating the route path. transfortm poses?
 CPR supported.
+- [ ] CostmapScorer / CollisionMonitor use the orientatation of the edge and footprint collision checking rather than point-checks (although: circular or non-circular robots whereas the robot is length-wise long,length > width, this would be the same as a full collision check as width-wise is the inscribed radius)
 - [ ] 8 persist blocked edges between calls and the timemarker betwen sesions
 - [ ] 10 GPS coordinate support
 - [ ] 10 nodes as poses rather than points.
 Is this useful?